 Behavior: Their behavior is similar to a Swift Fox both in the wild and in captivity.
 In the wild, they often take over dens dug by smaller creatures and dig extra entrances with up to seven exits.
 One fox may use between two to twenty-four dens a year.
 These are playful, inquisitive foxes that often come up to cameras and people.
 Unfortunately it makes them easy targets for hunters.
 Very rarely do they make noises, but when they do, it consists of a low bark/growl when alarmed or scared, and an angry gekkering when arguing with one another.

 In captivity, this fox is one of the easiest to litter or potty pad train, and will often bond to it's owners if spent time with since a kit.
 They tend to be submissive, getting low to the ground and flattening their ears while wagging their tails, for humans they have bonded to.
 They also tend to make squeaky submissive noises when seeing their owners, but it should be noted it is nowhere near the high decibel shrieks of a Fennec Fox.
-These animals will make use of a cat tree, but prefer cat condos and such that give them the feel of an underground den, and they will still try to dig, so a sandbox or something similar is recommended if keeping these guys indoors.
-Personality-wise, it seems the males are much less trusting than the females.
+These animals will make use of a cat tree, but prefer cat condos and that give them the feel of an underground den, and they will still try to dig, so a sandbox or something similar is recommended if keeping them indoors.
 Remember to always use positive reinforcement rather than negative punishment.
 Foxes should never receive punishment or they will not trust you.
 Kit foxes tend to lose their baby teeth around 4 months old.

 Reproduction: The female and male Kit Fox typically mates for life, but will find a new mate if one dies.
 Mating season is December - March, and the young are typically born after 48 - 52 days.
 A litter usually consists of 3 - 5 pups.
 This is one of the few foxes that the young sometimes stays up to two years with the parents to help rear the new young.
 At about 10 days, the kits eyes open, and at about 4 weeks, the kits begin to eat solid foods and venture out of the den.
 By about 8 to 10 weeks the kits learn to hunt and kill small insects around their den, and by about 6 months to a year the kits leave the den (sometimes the young will stay to help raise the next years litter).